Cray-HPE/craycli/README.md

 If you have more than one system that you intend to work with, the cli can store multiple configuration files.
 To create a second, third, or more, use `cray init --configuration mynewconfig`

-## Installing Podman wrapper script

-The Podman wrapper script, which runs the CLI in a container, is installed using a separate RPM.
-To install, run the following command:

-    zypper -n install --auto-agree-with-licenses craycli-wrapper

-## Running Podman wrapper script

-To run the CLI using the the Podman container wrapper, use the following command:

-    /usr/sbin/craycli-podman.sh [craycli arguments]

-The arguments given to the shell script will be passed to the CLI command running in the container.

 ## TODO

 The following are not yet implemented: